York City's Keepers: 1994 - To Date

 2023/4

 Returnee David Stockdale started the season in goal.
 His return game was over 17 years since his previous City appearance, the longest gap between games for any City player.
-He succumbed to injury in his 4th game which prompted an appearance off the bench for Maison Campbell, the recall from a season long loan from Scarborough for Ryan Whitley and the signing of York born keeper Rory Watson.
+He succumbed to injury in his 4th game which prompted an appearance off the bench for Maison Campbell (the second successive season his only appearance was off the bench for an injured keeper), the recall from a season long loan from Scarborough for Ryan Whitley and the signing of York born keeper Rory Watson.
 Repeating the trend of recent years, City picked up Sam Taylor from Huddersfield, young enough to play for City's Under 19 academy side but a year too old to play in the FA Youth Cup.
 That made 5 keepers on City's books.
 Speaking in October 2023, Ryan Whitley’s dad (Paul) noted his journey, “Ryan played for Fulford from under 9s.
 When he was in Under 14s, Leeds came to watch him and he had a 6 week trial.
 They didn't offer him a contract as though he was too 'raw' and feedback was they had better keepers which is fair enough albeit none of those keepers for varying reasons are currently playing higher than Ryan.
 He signed for York after a trial in pre season for under 15s.
 In February of that season, Manchester City got in touch as they had been to watch him and he had a training session and trial game for them which they won 2-0.
 They didn't offer him a deal as (they) felt a year wasn't long enough to develop him before they would have had to offer a scholarship.
 So technically while at York he only trialled at Man City but the common theme mentioned by them and Leeds was they felt he was in system too late and they like to get them at about 9 years old at the latest which I found bizarre”.
 Watson made his debut in late October, not covering himself in glory in 2 defeats (1-3, Eastleigh and 0-4, Chesterfield).
 The 20th game of the season (FC Halifax, 28th October) saw new signing George Sykes-Kenworthy make his debut.
 He was City's 5th keeper of the league season, a club record, beating the 4 who played in each of the 2002/3, 2014/5, 2016/7 and 2017/8 seasons.
+Whitley was released in October and joined Scarborough a day later whilst in April it was announced that Stockdale had left the club after an injury blighted season.